To Glorify God and Enjoy Him Forever

 ii.
 Participate in service in all areas of the Church as defined hereinafter and subject to the Biblical qualifications referenced in the appropriate sections.

-official offices of the Church.
+a.
+Occupy the official offices of the Church.

 b.
 While all attenders have a desire to be held accountable, Members have covenanted that they agree to be held accountable.